Financial Aid and Scholarships

 Provost Scholarships may be available to incoming students who have demonstrated outstanding academic conduct in their previous course of study.
 No application is required for this award.

-The BMFS Program and the Division of GMS recognize the importance of sharing the work of graduate students with the broader scientific community.
+The BMFS Program and GMS recognize the importance of sharing the work of graduate students with the broader scientific community.
 To this end, travel grants for students presenting at conferences are available through Graduate Medical Sciences and the Biomedical Forensic Sciences Program.

 Students should speak with their research advisors regarding external scholarships, awards and fellowships.

 Currently Available External Grants and Awards:

 - ASTM International Graduate Scholarship awarded to students who have demonstrated high levels of interest in or involvement with ASTM standards

 - Boston University Women’s Guild Scholarships are available to women enrolled in a graduate studies at Boston University

 - The NEAFS George W. Neighbor Jr. Memorial and George W. Chin Memorial Scholarships, recognizing academic excellence in forensic science

 - The NEAFS Carol De Forest Student Research Grant, providing forensic science students with financial assistance to conduct research

 - The FSFs (Forensic Sciences Foundation) Annual American Academy of Forensic Sciences Travel Grant, Acorn Research Grant and Jan S. Bashinski Grant